DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 ![Screen capture showing a green check mark reporting icon.
 It details that the report is based on 100% of the available data.](Picture3.png)
 *Unsampled explorations have 100% of available data.*

 Sometimes, this “More detailed results” selection does not work, and we must use the “Request unsampled results” link which takes several minutes to receive.
 While somewhat time-consuming, the main struggle was that we had to do this for every metric on every tab of the exploration.
 If we forgot, the data we pulled would not be the most accurate.
-We are still working with DAP about our struggles to get 100% of the available data within the DOI Agency Profile.
+We are still working with DAP about our struggles to get 100% of the available data within the DOI agency property.

-### Open Data, Design, and Development (ODDD) profile
+### Open Data, Design, and Development (ODDD) property

 As we learned more about GA4, we found some potentially useful configuration settings that DAP did not have turned on.
 We also wanted to see if we could get granular data if we were not having to filter the large amount of DOI data just to be able to view our own.
 Finally, we wondered if not having to wait for our reports to run against all of the DOI data might also allow our reports to run faster.